wolfman30/project1/README.md

 (4) You need to create two tables with a few views, the SQL commands I will have to post here very soon.

-## Usage
+## Demonstration

-*To see a demonstration of what happens when the manager or employee inputs wrong credentials for log in, watch p1_wrong_creds.mkv
+- To see a demo videos, download and watch the videos in the demo-videos folder

 ## License